 - We must radically change the way we manage our land, sea and other natural assets if the UK is to meet its legally-binding climate targets and stop the ongoing loss of our biodiversity. - Reducing carbon emissions alone will not be enough to keep the heating of the planet below 1.5°C. Large amounts of carbon also need to be removed from the atmosphere. - Rewilding and other natural climate solutions can draw millions of tonnes of carbon from the atmosphere by restoring and protecting our living systems.
-Evidence suggests they could provide over a third of the greenhouse gas mitigation required globally between now and 20301.
-Yet so far they have attracted only 2.5% of funding for mitigation2, and far too little political attention. - The rewilding of peatlands, heathland, native woodlands, saltmarshes, wetlands and coastal waters in the UK can all make a significant contribution to carbon sequestration.
-Additional benefits include flood mitigation, water quality improvement, increased health and wellbeing, enhancement of biodiversity and landscape amenity value. - With the UK's departure from the EU and its Common Agricultural Policy, we have a once-in-a-generation opportunity to transform the way land is used.
-The Agriculture Act (2020) has laid the foundations for a new system of farm payments in England, these are to be called the Environmental Land Management scheme (ELMs), with similar schemes under consideration in Wales and Scotland.
-But many of the details of these new schemes have yet to be worked out, and it's vital that land managers are incentivised to rewild, not just carry on business-as-usual.

-- Those who work and manage the land play a pivotal role.
-They should be rewarded for delivering carbon reductions and biodiversity benefits as part of a mosaic of land uses that sustains thriving rural communities. - This report outlines how a new payments system could, through a rewilding-based approach, financially support farmers and other landowners to increase carbon sequestration on their land and restore damaged and degraded ecosystems. - This new system could make a substantial contribution to achieving the UK's commitments under the Climate Change Act, as well as supporting the land use sector to meet the commitment set out by the NFU of net zero emissions by 2040.
-Rewilding must also be a central component of the Prime Minister's pledge to protect 30% of the UK's land and sea for nature's recovery by 2030 (the '30x30' commitment)3. - If £2.1 billion of the £3.1 billion currently spent annually on farm payments were allocated to supporting native woodland re-establishment, the restoration and protection of peatbogs, heaths, and species-rich grasslands over a total of 7.2 million hectares (i.e. 30% of the UK) this could sequester 53 million tonnes of CO2/year.
-This is more than 12% of current UK greenhouse gas emissions.
-This compares to the UK Government's current commitment of £50 million to help plant new woodlands through the Woodland Carbon Guarantee, £640 million for the Nature for Climate Fund and only £10 million towards peatland restoration4.
+Evidence suggests they could provide over a third of the greenhouse gas mitigation required globally between now and 2030.
+Yet so far they have attracted only 2.5% of funding for mitigation, and far too little political attention. - The rewilding of peatlands, heathland, native woodlands, saltmarshes, wetlands and coastal waters in the UK can all make a significant contribution to carbon sequestration.
+Additional benefits include flood mitigation, water quality improvement, increased health and wellbeing, enhancement of biodiversity and landscape amenity value. - Brexit and the replacement of the EU Common Agricultural Policy (CAP) subsidy system provides a once-in-a-generation opportunity to promote a transformational change in land use that protects our climate and allows both people and wildlife to thrive. - Those who work and manage the land play a pivotal role.
+They should be rewarded for delivering carbon reductions as part of a mosaic of land uses that sustains thriving rural communities. - This report outlines how a new subsidy system could, through a rewilding-based approach, financially support farmers and other landowners to increase carbon sequestration on their land and restore damaged and degraded ecosystems. - This new system could make a substantial contribution to achieving the UK's commitments under the Climate Change Act as well as supporting the land use sector to meet the targets set by the NFU of net zero emissions by 2040.